DevMaffi/react-snippets/webstorm.md

 > [!IMPORTANT]
 > Allman brace style approach is used.

-A collection of handy WebStorm code snippets to speed up React component creation, including both client and server components with and without props.
+A collection of handy WebStorm snippets to speed up React component creation, including both client and server components with and without props.

 ## Table of Contents